Women in IT or inspiring women at FI

 The Faculty of Informatics (FI) strives to motivate and inspire all "IT women" - women in academic positions, women researchers, women students, women in leadership positions, and women in all non-academic and non-scientific positions.
 Meet the inspiring women at FI who work in all our departments, the Centre for Education, Research and Innovation in Information and Communication Technologies and the Centre for Computing, as well as the women speakers at the Computer Science Colloquium.

-Assoc.
+Barbora Bühnová (photo) doc.
 Ing.
 RNDr.
 Barbora Bühnová, Ph.D.

-Associate Dean for Industrial Relations, Associate Professor
+Associate Dean for External Relations and Cooperation with Partners, Associate Professor

 Department of Computer Systems and Communications

-At FI, I really appreciate the environment and support for cutting-edge research.
+At FI, I greatly appreciate the environment and support for cutting-edge research.
 Among the support that is crucial for me and my team is the opportunity to travel and collaborate with experts from all over the world.
 It gives me the opportunity to be part of an international research community and to actively participate in the organization of leading conferences in my field, which are software architectures and trust aspects in complex autonomous systems.
 Another valuable element for me at FI is the freedom in the direction of research, which is important for maintaining the relevance of research both in relation to current scientific knowledge and in relation to the needs of practice, with which we are in close contact thanks to the FI MU Industrial Partners Association, which I have the opportunity to lead.
 Thanks to this freedom, in recent years I have also had the opportunity to participate in several scientific studies to promote girls' interest in computer science (in cooperation with Czechitas), a topic that I now often present at international conferences, although it is aside from my main research.

-Assoc.
+Barbora Kozlíková (photo) Assoc.
 RNDr.
 Barbora Kozlíková, Ph.D.

 Department of Visual Informatics